Kuwait Country Commercial Guide

 Best Prospects for U.S. Franchisors

-In recent years, Kuwait introduced new entertainment and educational concepts such as Make Meaning, Trampo, National Geographic Ultimate Explorer, Sky Zone, Paintball, Color Me Mine, and others in order to make shopping malls a prime destination for families where they can enjoy shopping, food, and entertainment in one centralized location.
+In recent years, Kuwait introduced new entertainment and educational concepts such as Make Meaning, Trampo, National Geographic Ultimate Explorer, Sky Zone, Paintball, Color Me Mine, and others to make shopping malls a prime destination for families where they can enjoy shopping, food, and entertainment in one centralized location.
 Franchises must be flexible to adapt to local tastes and Islamic requirements such as the serving of only “halal” meat in restaurants.

 Market Entry Considerations